renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/ssh.md

   - `additional_config`
   - `authorized_keys_file`
   - `bin`
-- Only to `gitlab-sshd` mode:
+- Only to `khulnasoft-sshd` mode:
   - `proxy_protocol`
   - `web_listen`

-To switch from `gitlab-sshd` to OpenSSH, follow the instructions under [OpenSSH integration](#openssh-integration).
+To switch from `khulnasoft-sshd` to OpenSSH, follow the instructions under [OpenSSH integration](#openssh-integration).

 ### Optional: Use privileged port